 “I am so thankful for all the prayers, support and much-needed groceries.
 I know this help is from God.
 As Mark 11:24 says ‘Therefore I say to you, what things so ever you desire, when you pray, believe that you receive them, and you shall have them’.
-I see these words fulfilled in my life and am praying for Rev. Stephens and all the IGL families.”
+I see these words fulfilled in my life and am praying for all the IGL families.”

-Pastor Moses from the Mahabubabad Region shares his testimony.
+Pastor Moses shares his testimony.

-Just after a week of the lockdown, Pastor Rameshwar’s family was left with only a bag of rice that barely lasted a week.
+Just after a week of the lockdown, Pastor Ramesh’s family was left with only a bag of rice that barely lasted a week.
 Another pastor in the area found out about this need and brought him food and essential supplies.
-Pastor Rameshwar and his family were overjoyed and shared that it is yet another testimony of God’s faithfulness in their lives as they prayed and trusted in Him.
+Pastor Ramesh and his family were overjoyed and shared that it is yet another testimony of God’s faithfulness in their lives as they prayed and trusted in Him.